jdijaili/w13-goodMango-group-project/README.md

 - Create an account
 - Log in/out and demo user
-- Read important details of mangas
+- Read important details of manga
-- Search mangas with different genres
+- Search manga with different genres
-- Logged in users can add bookshelves to view a collection of mangas
+- Logged in users can add bookshelves to view a collection of manga
-- Logged in users can add reviews to mangas
+- Logged in users can add reviews to manga

 ## Installation